 We cut across a personal safe space, confronting long buried hurts and making sense of modern day dating as a gay man, shedding a little more light to the disruptive prejudice in the form of femme-shaming.

-“Nothing good happens after 2:00 AM,” or so we are reminded every now and again during intermittent binges of How I Met Your Mother.
-It is a little past 2:00 in the morning and I am engulfed by the pitch black, illuminated only by the faint light of the laptop by my foot.
+“Nothing good happens after 2:00 AM,” or so I am reminded every now and again during intermittent binges of How I Met Your Mother.
+It is a little past 2:00 in the morning and I am engulfed by pitch black, illuminated only by the faint light of the laptop by my foot.
 Sprawled on the bed like a chiaroscuro painting, I shift to no end trying to force myself to sleep.
 There is a stirring from within that I try to stifle.
 It is primal, carnal, and if you think about it, actually fleeting.
-But I am consumed by an erupting lust that forces me to fumble for my phone and hurriedly tap at that godawful but familiar orange yellow icon and begin the seemingly innocent act of looking around.
+Here, I am consumed by an erupting lust that forces me to fumble for my phone and hurriedly tap at that godawful but familiar orange yellow icon and begin the seemingly innocent act of looking around.

 I skip through more than half of poorly written accounts accompanied by either grainy (really, why do people still think they can get away with low-resolution images these days?) or decapitated profile photos in the hopes of finding a decent match, one that will satisfy the surface level desire point blank.
 Time is ticking and the urge is nowhere near subsiding when a notification pops up.
 I quickly study the profile (it is mostly empty, save for the intention and sexual position explicitly stated via an obscene amount of emojis), deem it possible and then proceed with the conversation.